kjnb-0/readme-generator/md/README.md

 <a name="installation"></a>
 ## Installation
-npm, inquirer
+This project uses the Inquirer package - npm install inquirer

 <a name="usage"></a>
 ## Usage
-run node index
+Enter node index to start program, then enter your answers

 <a name="contributing"></a>
 ## Contributing
-don't
+N/a

 <a name="tests"></a>
 ## Tests
-don't
+N/a

 <a name="license"></a>
 ## License